manassaloi/manassaloi.github.io/_posts/2022-01-28-manager-reputation.markdown

 We talk about people leaving companies due to bad managers.
 But people don't talk enough about how having a reputation of building careers helps managers attract great employees.

-This is the same reason whyI emphasized on the growth the last person had in that role when I posted about an open position in my company.
+This is the same reason whyI emphasized on the growth the last person had in the role when I posted about an open position in my company.
 I, as a manager, might not have the highest budget.
 The machinery might not always work in my favor.
 What I want, and can control at some level, is to be this manager who can provide you with a faster learning/ growth compared to the industry average.